nxproject/node/docs/README_B_DNA.md

 which would create Redis in field **jack**.

 If no environment setting is defined, the system will use the first field.

+## @Ports

+The @Port entry is which ports are to be exposed.
+If the entry starts with a $, the port will be exposed with an external port of the same value, otherwise a dynamic port will be assigned.

+If an * entry is seen, all ports opened by the genome will be exposed.

+## @Map

+The @Map entry defines volume mapping.
+Each entry defines a source:target pair and it is used to generate Volums and Bindings.

+##@SkipRecycle

+The @SkipRecycle flag will be used in the future to detemine if a genome is to be recycled when the site changes.
+If set to "1", the genome will not be recycled.

 ## Adding your own DNA